Friends & Building Friendships

 Inclusive, Not Exclusive

 Where Alpengirls shine above the rest is in their inclusivity.
 They make true efforts to know everybody at camp and don't let anybody feel left out.
 Alpengirls know that cliques are not okay due to their exclusive nature and that romantic relationships are not allowed at camp.
-Alpengirls are always taking new partners to the bathroom and picking new people to sit next to.
+Alpengirls are always asking new buddies to join them and are picking new people to sit next to when we enjoy a meal or circle up.
 Alpengirls can be friends with everyone at camp even if those at camp are different from those at home.

 Joining Camp Solo

-A majority of girls come to Alpengirl solo, this is strongly encouraged and we feel girls and families get the most value from the experience if joining as a solo camper.
-However, we understand and support that some girls may need a bit of extra encouragement to join an adventure camp and to travel to camp, bringing a friend or sibling is sometimes what it takes to try a girls adventure camp away from home.
-We support what it takes to get girls outdoors adventuring, our advice is: if a camper is ready and willing to join solo, encourage it.
+A majority of campers come to Alpengirl solo, this is strongly encouraged and we feel campers and families get the most value from the experience if joining as a solo camper.
+However, we understand and support that some campers may need a bit of extra encouragement to join an adventure camp and to travel to camp, bringing a friend or sibling is sometimes what it takes to try an adventure camp away from home.
+We support what it takes to get campers outdoors adventuring, our advice is: if a camper is ready and willing to join solo, encourage it.

 Bringing a Friend